Please Wait

 bp pulse

-The ultimate convenience: You can control your vehicle battery from your phone via Kia Connect App - wherever and whenever you need to.
+You can control your vehicle battery from your phone via Kia Connect App - wherever and whenever you need to.

 Kia Connect App lets you: